Firbank Grammar School: History

 Firbank Grammar School was established as a Christian, day and boarding school for girls in 1909, by the Anglican Archbishop of Melbourne, Henry Lowther Clarke who was left a legacy for educational purposes.
 The Archbishop purchased 'Gawsworth', a property which stretched between Outer and Middle Crescents, and named the school after Firbank, his birthplace in Westmorland, England.
 He chose the motto, Vincit Qui Se Vincit ("She conquers who conquers herself") and gave the School his Archbishop crest.

+The school opened and in 1910 there was an experienced head in charge.
+Florence Emily Green had founded and run the New England Girls' School before she sold it.
+She stood in as a temporary head until 1911 but she was in poor health.

-Under the leadership of Maud Cameron, Firbank's first and longest serving Headmistress, enrolments grew and further land was purchased, including the 'Pen-y-bryn' estate and 'Atherstone' in Sandringham.
+Under the leadership of Maud Cameron, Firbank's longest serving Headmistress, enrolments grew and further land was purchased, including the 'Pen-y-bryn' estate and 'Atherstone' in Sandringham.
 Since its foundation, Firbank has maintained a strong connection with St Andrew's Anglican Church, Brighton where formal school services are held.

+In 1961 Dorothy Whitehead left the headship of Ascham School to become the head of Firbank.
+She served until 1970 and during her time the students were allowed more freedom.
+She had previously taught with the Dalton Plan at Ascham.
+She replaced exams with tests and removed the streaming of students.
+New buildings were introduced for physical education and to increase the boarding facility.

 Campus

-Firbank consists of three educational sections on two campuses: 'Sandringham House', a co-educational primary school in Sandringham offering a quality education; 'Turner House', a primary school for girls; and the Senior School catering for girls only in Years 7 to 12.
+Firbank consists of three educational sections on two campuses: 'Sandringham House', a co-educational primary school in Sandringham (ELC to Year 6); 'Turner House', a single sex girls primary school in Brighton (ELC to Year 6); and the Senior School a single sex girls secondary school in Brighton (Year 7 to Year 12).
 The houses are Sheppard Tyson, Aylwin Cameron, Tonkin Clarke and Hancock Crowther.